apt-get-schwifty/thehashcoin/README.md

 https://ln.sync.com/dl/adc725780/6m2uw34j-acwc7pqe-nd4m97vm-rr96xv77

+the binaries are also available locally here on github under TheHashCoin Release v0.2

 MINING POOL:

 We currently have a NOMP pool that's always running that can be accessed by providing your choice of mining software with the following url: